Animal From Mexico

 Ocelots

-For the cat lovers, the ocelot (Leopardus pardalis) is the perfect wild cat.
+For the cat lovers, the ocelot (Leopardus pardalis) is the perfect wild cat among the diverse wild animals in Mexico.
 It is a medium-sized wildcat with a spotted coat, roaming in Mexico’s forests and savannas.
 These nocturnal predators are skilled hunters of small mammals and birds, contributing to the balance of their ecosystems.
 Though once heavily hunted for their pelts, conservation measures have helped stabilize some populations.

 Ocelot | Photo: Leonardo Guillen